ghsoares/ReactGD/readme.md

 The component only renders when there's a change in it's state or when a parent ReactComponent change the properties of the component.

-There's a example script of a simple button that tells how much times the button has clicked as text:
+There's a example script of a simple button that tells how much times the button has clicked as text and changes the background color to a random color:

 ```gdscript
 extends ReactComponent